When my oldest child was a year old, a young black cashier asked me a question I was not prepared for.

 Short and sweet.

 This changes the question mark to a period.
-Some people don’t recognize that they are out of line, or are crossing into territory that makes you uncomfortable.
+Some people don’t recognize that they are out of line, or are crossing into territory that makes you feel uncomfortable.

 In the age of reality television and social media sharing, people often think that everyone’s lives are open for dissection and discussion.